ngvs2019/ngvs2019.github.io/venue.md

 permalink: /venue/
 ---

-The NGVS Team meeting will be held at two different places in Beijing, China: [The Courtyard Institute](http://www.courtyardinstitute.com/?page_id=778&lang=en) at Black Sesame Kitchen (BSK) and [Kavli institute for Astronomy and Astrophysics (KIAA) at Peking University (PKU)](http://kiaa.pku.edu.cn/).
+The NGVS Team meeting will be held at two different places in Beijing, China: <a href="http://www.courtyardinstitute.com/?page_id=778&lang=en" target="_blank">The Courtyard Institute</a> at Black Sesame Kitchen (BSK) and <a href="http://kiaa.pku.edu.cn/" target="_blank">Kavli institute for Astronomy and Astrophysics (KIAA)</a> at Peking University (PKU).
 The detailed information of each venue is shown as follows.

 <img src="/images/bj_map.png" width="800">